TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-09 Shared Responsibility Model.md

 - Customer Data is put in the cloud by the Customer, so the company has to make sure it is Encrypted.

 **AWS**
-- Customer data-Customer responsibility
+- AWS is responsible for the hardware and the Software that is offered by AWS
-- AWS is responsible for the hardware and the Software that is offered by AWS / Azure
+- Depending on software that is used, there is a shared or full responsibility for

 - AWS is responsible for security of the cloud,